 Now I’m in a more management-focused position, where I can still use my technical experience but I’m also leading projects, teams, and I need to make decisions for my teams.
 The goals and needs have also changed with this position.
 You could have the most technical knowledge in the world, but if you don’t have management experience, it’s not going to serve the organization as well.
 At the end of the day, It’s not about having the coolest tech but it’s about balancing organizational and customer goals with cybersecurity.

 What are you doing now at SolCyber?

-My title is Manager, Global Security Operations but effectively, I’m managing the security operations center (SOC).
+My title is Director, Global Security Operations but effectively, I’m managing the security operations center (SOC).
 I also work cross-functionally with the infrastructure team to apply the same security practices and principals we serve our customers to ourselves.

 I also get to do some engineering, which is fun, but the majority of the role is ensuring the SOC analysts have the tools they need to do their job.
 This includes writing documentation, playbooks, having a concept of operations and structuring how the Solcyber SOC will serve their customers.

 Do you have any recommendations for anyone considering a career in cybersecurity?